 New to the list this year and a new trend that gained traction altogether were push notifications.
 This technology sends notifications of new content published to a user’s desktop or mobile screen.
 From there, the user can click directly to the content.
 For news sites or sites offering any time-sensitive information, push notifications can be very effective.

 Newsletters weren’t on the list last year, but since have become our seventh-highest traffic source.
 Oft underrated, the newsletter audience is one of the most loyal and therefore, valuable.
 In their busy days, these users have chosen to sign up to receive your emails.
-Treat this audience kindly by only blasting them with information, products, and content you believe will truly resonate with them.
+Treat this audience kindly by only sending information, products, and content you believe will truly resonate with them.
 Choose your words and messaging wisely and this can be a long-term traffic source.
+Make sure to follow best practices for email marketing and subscriotions.

 Google allows all sites equal opportunity to be included under Top Stories and in their News Section.
 There are, of course, some tips to increase the chances your content will be used in these locations: